Cybex Priam Pushchair review

 What was your favourite feature of the Cybex Priam?

 There are so many but definitely the smooth ride!
 It was a lovely relief and a feature I instantly enjoyed.
 In fact, I hadn’t realised how tough my Silver Cross actually was to push before trying the Priam.

 Is it worth its price tag?

-All this luxury and brilliant design does come with a hefty price tag of at least £829 and that’s just if you’re only using the toddler seat.
+All this luxury and brilliant design does come with a hefty price tag of at least £829 and that’s just if you’re only using the seat.

-The price can increase rapidly depending on the attachments you feel suit your lifestyle and if you plan on buying one of the newborn carrycots.
-It also changes depending on the colour you go for – and there are plenty available!
+The price can increase rapidly depending on the attachments you feel suit your lifestyle and if you plan on buying one of the newborn additions.
+It also changes depending on the colour you go for - and there are plenty available!

 Where can I buy the Cybex Priam?